Why riders love it

 By Bus: Bus routes 55 and 150 stop at Av.
 Miramar - Funicular Station, a short walk away from Montjuïc Park.

-By Hop-on Hop-off: If you want to explore more of Barcelona, consider the Hop-on Hop-off Barcelona bus.
-The Red Route covers the Gothic Quarter and Montjuïc, the Blue Route focuses on Gaudí, and the Green Route takes you to the beach and Port Olímpic.
-Get off at the appropriate stop for Montjuïc.
+By Hop-on Hop-off: If you want to explore more of the city, consider the hop-on hop-off Barcelona bus.
+The Red Route covers the Gothic Quarter and Montjuïc, while the Blue and Green Route takes you to other parts of Barcelona.

 • The cable car operates depending on the weather.
 On days with strong winds or bad weather, services might be suspended.
 Check the forecast before your visit.